fdeberna/chat-ptolemaic/README.md

 ﻿## Copernicus Agent

-This repository studies whether a GPT-style language model trained on historical text can independently generate proto-heliocentric or explicit Earth-motion ideas under controlled conditions.
-The project combines corpus curation and contamination review with tokenizer training, base pretraining, astronomy finetuning, and structured evaluation so the resulting generations can be interpreted as an experiment rather than just a generic model demo.
+This project studies whether a GPT-style language model trained exclusively on pre-heliocentric historical texts can independently generate proto-heliocentric or Earth-motion ideas through pattern recombination.
+The training corpus was rigorously filtered to remove all explicit heliocentric astronomical content (references to Earth's orbit, Copernicus, Galileo, etc.) while preserving general English language patterns from literature, philosophy, and history.
+The model was then fine-tuned on geocentric astronomy texts (Ptolemy, Aristotle, medieval astronomy).
+The project combines corpus curation, contamination review, tokenizer training, base pretraining, astronomy fine-tuning, and structured evaluation to test whether heliocentric ideas can emerge from geocentric training data alone.

 This repository trains a GPT-style language model from scratch with a 3-stage pipeline:
 1. Train a BPE tokenizer (once per corpus/vocab setup, then reuse it).